-Welfare Act [7 USC § 2131 et seq.] and the regulations promulgated thereunder by the Secretary of Agriculture [9 CFR §§ 1.1-4.11] pertaining to the humane care, handling treatment of vertebrate animals held or used for research, teaching or other activities supported by Federal awards.
+a.
+Any awardee performing research on vertebrate animals shall comply with the Animal Welfare Act [7 USC §2131 et seq.] and the regulations promulgated thereunder by the Secretary of Agriculture [9 CFR §§1.1-4.11] pertaining to the humane care, handling treatment of vertebrate animals held or used for research, teaching or other activities supported by Federal awards.
 The awardee is expected to ensure that the guidelines described in the National Academies of Sciences, Engineering and Medicine (NASEM) Publication, "Guide for the Care and Use of Laboratory Animals" are followed and to comply with the Public Health Service Policy and Government Principles Regarding the Care and Use of Animals (included as Appendix D to the NASEM Guide).
 Further guidance on the use of vertebrate animals in NSF funded projects can be found in PAPPG Chapter XI.B.3.

-- Effective October 1, 2015, awardees must include NSF-supported activities with live vertebrate animals as covered activities in their Office of Laboratory Animal Welfare (OLAW) Animal Welfare Assurance.
-Further, they must promptly report situations involving NSFsupported animal activities to OLAW as required by the Public Health Service (PHS) Policy on Humane Care and Use Laboratory Animals of (http://grants.nih.gov/grants/olaw/references/phspol.htm) Section IV.F.3.
-The cognizant NSF Program Officer also should be notified. - Any changes to, or lapses in, the Institutional Animal Care and Use Committee approved animal use protocols associated with an NSF award should be reported promptly by the awardee to the cognizant NSF Program Officer. - In the event the awardee's multi-project Assurance is cancelled or lapses, the awardee must immediately notify the cognizant NSF Grants and Agreements Officer(s) identified in the award notice.
+b.
+Effective October 1, 2015, the awardee must include NSF-supported activities with live vertebrate animals as covered activities in their Office of Laboratory Animal Welfare (OLAW) Animal Welfare Assurance.
+Further, they must promptly report situations involving NSF- supported animal activities to OLAW as required by the Public Health Service (PHS) Policy on Humane Care and Use of Laboratory Animals Section IV.F.3.
+The cognizant NSF Program Officer also should be notified.

+c.
+Any changes to, or lapses in, the Institutional Animal Care and Use Committee approved animal use protocols associated with an NSF award should be reported promptly by the awardee to the cognizant NSF Program Officer.